idago123/Capstone-PlaySetMatch/README.md

 # PlaySetMatch

 PlaySetMatch is a social platform dedicated to people interested in playing tennis and building community.
-This web app connects users through finding the perfect tennis buddy (based on interests, skill level, location and availability) and facilitating meetups.
+This web app connects users through finding the perfect tennis buddy (based on skill level, location and availability) and facilitating meetups.

 ## Features
 As a user, I can...